Part 2: Crew of the Jago

 "You've been unconscious for almost a week."

+"A week?"
 No wonder my throat was dry.

-"Yes, the use of a sync ring with Kiko left you with many torn and shredded muscles, ligaments and tendons in your arms and legs."
+"Yes, the use of the sync ring with Kiko left you with many torn and shredded muscles, ligaments and tendons in your arms and legs."
 She began pressing buttons at the head of the table.
 "With the sync rings on, your muscles mimic Kiko's muscles, but her physical abilities are at a much better state than yours however, so when she powered them off your brain suddenly interpreted how much damage had actually been done."

 She had walked over so I could see her now standing beside me.
 She was a small girl, and her skin was very white.
 She was probably about the other girl's age… Rei, maybe younger… she definitely looked younger.
 She had silvery, translucent hair in two braids resting on her chest, and her hair… looked like it was glowing slightly.